ethereum-optimism/community-hub/src/docs/developers/bedrock/upgrade-guide.md

 ## Upgrade Overview

-Unlike our previous upgrades, the Bedrock upgrade will not be a "regenesis" event where historical transaction data is lost and the chain resets at block zero.
+Unlike previous upgrades, the Bedrock upgrade will not be a "regenesis" event where historical transaction data is lost and the chain resets at block zero.
 Instead, the Bedrock upgrade will resemble a hard fork where the new Bedrock chain will be a continuation of the old one.
 This ensures that the upgrade is as seamless as possible.

 The upgrade will proceed as follows on upgrade day:

-1. We will pause deposits and withdrawals on the legacy network
+1. Deposits and withdrawals on the legacy network will be paused.
-2. We will stop accepting transactions on the legacy sequencer
+2. Transactions on the legacy sequencer will no longer be accepted.
-3. We will upgrade the smart contracts on L1 and perform an irregular state transition on L2.
+3. The smart contracts on L1 will be upgraded and an irregular state transition on L2 will be performed.
-4. We will start up the Bedrock sequencer.
+4. The Bedrock sequencer will start up.
-5. We will re-enable deposits and withdrawals.
+5. Deposits and withdrawals will be re-enabled.
-6. We will distribute the contract addresses, binaries, and data directories required to interact with the new system.
+6. The contract addresses, binaries, and data directories required to interact with the new system will be distributed.

 Backwards compatibility is one of the upgrade's key design goals.
-We will clearly highlight any potential incompatibilities and their workarounds in the sections below.
+Potential incompatibilities and their workarounds are highlighted in the sections below.

-## Optimism Goerli Upgrade
-The Bedrock upgrade to the Optimism Goerli Network will begin at 18:00 UTC (10:00 PST/ 13:00 EST) on Thursday January 12, 2023.
-To follow our progress in getting the sequencer back up on the day of upgrade, please follow our updates on [our status page](https://status.optimism.io/).
-After the sequencer is back online, major third party infrastructure will slowly return online, which you can track on our [infra status tracker](https://oplabs.notion.site/External-Optimism-Goerli-Bedrock-Upgrade-Infra-Status-Tracker-86e67c08c09a4a85ae7987fca6fb1ddb).

 ## Optimism Mainnet Upgrade
 The Bedrock upgrade to the Optimism Mainnet Network is yet to be scheduled.
-We plan to announce an official date and time in February 2023 at least 3 weeks in advance.
+We plan to announce an official date and time in February 2023 at least 3 weeks in advance of the upgrade, subject to approval by Optimism governance.

 ## For Node Operators